-Assessmer nt criteria
+Assessment criteria

 No. Study course result Assessment Minimum Average High level Outstanding

 method(s) level (40% to level (65% (from 85% ly (from 95%

 64%) to 84%) to to

 94%) 100%)

 1. Knows the concepts, Prezentatio Understands Understands Understands Freely

 essence, forms and sources of n, seminar, the basic the basic the most oriented in

 sources of financing essay, concepts and concepts and important essence,

 of exam. essence. terms, concepts, concepts,

 entrepreneurship.
-Able to analyze the obtained however, terms and definitions. terms and
+Able to analyze the obtained however, terms and terms and

-Understands what social information, there are difficulties Able to definitions.
+Understands what social information, there are difficulties definitions.
+Able to definitions.
 Based on the

-entrepreneurship is. information, with the analyze information
+entrepreneurship is. inionination, with the analyze information

-With the the obtained mormation
+with the the obtained illolliation

 however, formulation of information obtained, it is

 there are definitions and and possible to

 difficulties regularities. understand predict the

 with seeing the formation of

 regularities. occurrence of

 regularities.

 regularities.

 2. Understands the Group Understands Understands Understands Freely orients

 business environment work, the operating the operating the operating in the

 and the factors exam. environment. environment, environment operating

 affecting it. however, there and environment

 the factors and easily

 are difficulties affecting it. formulates

 with the influencing

 formulation factors.

 of factors.

 3. Understands the Seminar, Understands Well Well Understands

 characteristics of the group the methods of understands understands the the methods

 balance sheet of the work calculating the the methods of methods of of calculating

-company, is able to calculate the costs of exam. cost price, is calculating the calculating the the cost price
+company, is able to exam. cost price, is calculating the calculating the the cost price

-economic activity, the able to name cost price, is cost price, is very well, is
+calculate the costs of economic activity, the able to name cost price, is cost price, is very well, is

 cost price of the the pricing able to choose able to choose able to

 product/service. methods the most the most choose the

-suitable, is able suitable and most suitable
+, , , , , , , , , , , , , , , , , , , , suitable, is able suitable and most suitable

-to name the pricing methods. apply in the calculation of the and apply it in
+to name the apply in the and apply it in

-pricing methods. cost price is well the calculation
+pricing methods. calculation of the cost price is well the calculation

 able to offer of the cost

 pricing methods, price is very

 choose the most good at offering

 appropriate. pricing

 method

-s,
+S,

 choosing the

+most

-most appropriate
+appropriate one.

 one.

-5.161